Leandro-Leone/Web-Scraping-with-Python/README.md

 # Web Scraping with Python [English] <img a style="width:48px;height:48px;" src="https://i.gifer.com/origin/a2/a225ed9bc58ac27682481cf443d43de1.gif">

 ### |What is Web Scraping
 The Web Scraping is the art of get and gathe web information across from web connection.
-Generraly is useful for lots of purposes such as extract data, automate task, help people and anothers reasons.
-[For More Informmation](https://en.wikipedia.org/wiki/Web_scraping)
+Generally is useful for lots of purposes such as extract data, automate task, help people and anothers reasons.
+[For More Information](https://en.wikipedia.org/wiki/Web_scraping)

 ### |How to use in Python3

-To make a web scrapinng in python we'll use 2 (two) importants libraries for it.
+To make a web scraping in python we'll use 2 (two) importants libraries for it.

 Libraries